BDC Hamburger Icon

 Incidental fees

-Most payment processors charge incidental fees when certain specified events (outlined in the contract) occur.
-For example, you will likely be charged a fee when there is a chargeback or you do not meet your security requirements.
+Most payment processors charge incidental fees when specified events (outlined in the contract) occur.
+For example, you’ll typically be assessed a chargeback fee if a customer disputes a transaction and you may be charged if you don’t meet security requirements.

 author image